herrsmitty8128/PayrollCostingAudit/README.md

 ### Step 3: Run the app.py python script.

-_PayrollCostingAudit_ can be executed by opening a command line terminal, navigating to the directory where you extracted the program files, typing _python3 app.py, pressing _Enter_.
+_PayrollCostingAudit_ can be executed by opening a command line terminal, navigating to the directory where you extracted the program files, typing _python3 app.py_, pressing _Enter_.
 For example:

 ```
 cd c:/users/your username/a directory/another directory/PayrollCostingAudit